Catholic League Playoff Recaps, 2012

 SJ Prep 29, Ryan 6: Tight end Dan Sherry, a starter at safety and the 4-year punter, turned his first two catches of the season into TDs of 55 and 15 yards, Todd Jones added an interception to 10 tackles and Olamide Zaccheaus, with the matter not yet decided, raced 79 yards for a score after Pat McCabe made an end-zone interception.
 For Ryan, Mark Ostaszewski ran 20 times for 58 yards and a TD, passed 7-for-17 for 118 yards and posted an interception.

 La Salle 42, Roman 13: Sometimes out of a wildcat formation, Jimmy Herron garnered 148 yards and one TD on 20 carries while adding another score on a pass from Chris Kane.
 The Explorers tallied the last four TDs and Mike Eife started the outburst with two; 1-yard run and 68-yard reception.
-Herron also threw for a score and became the first player in city postseason history to account for rushing, passing and receiving TDs in one game.
+Herron also threw for a score and became the second player in city postseason history -- Bob Mahan did so for West Catholic in the '62 CL final -- to account for rushing, passing and receiving TDs in one game.
 He'd also accomplished that feat in a regular season game vs. Ryan.
 For Roman, Michael Keir passed 17-for-28 for 194 yards and a TD to Patrick McCourt, brother of the Cahillites' coach, Joe.

 La Salle 28, SJ Prep 27 (OT): City playoff records took a beating as the Explorers, before an overflow crowd, captured their fifth consecutive championship and avenged a regular season loss.
-Sean Coleman caught 14 passes (former record 12) for 138 yards and four TDs (FR three) while Chris Kane tied the mark for TD passes while posting 328 yards and erasing the bests for completions (31, FR 22) and attempts (46, FR 42).
+Sean Coleman caught 14 passes (former record 12) for 138 yards and four TDs (FR three) and Chris Kane notched four TD passes while posting 328 yards and erasing the bests for completions (31, FR 22) and attempts (46, FR 42).
 In OT, after Olamide Zaccheaus scored for Prep on a 10-yard run and the PAT went awry, La Salle won it with Kane's 5-yard, right-to-middle slant to Coleman and Ryan Winslow's kick.
 Zaccheaus also tallied on a reception and 90-yard kickoff return.
 This was just the second OT final in CL history (also 1990).